The Best Kansas Sunflower Fields

-The Best Kansas Sunflower Fields

 Lindsborg, Kansas | Peak: Late-August/Early September

 For the past few years, Peterson Farm Brothers have grown sunflower fields.
-No official word has come from their website or Facebook page yet, but the Sunflower Trails page seems to indicate it’s an annual thing and to expect sunflowers in late August or early September!
+No official word has come from their website or Facebook page yet, but the Sunflower Trails page from 2020 says the sunflowers were blooming in late August or early September!
 Stop by their Facebook page or the The Heights – Wedding Reception Venue & Sunflower Agritourism Facebook page to keep up with the latest.
 While you wait for their sunflower field to bloom, you should absolutely go visit their awesome YouTube account!
 Here’s a video they produced about growing Kansas sunflowers:

 Schwinn Produce Farm